Ayyavazhi mythology: Ascending to Vaikundam, the abode of Thirumal

 Having accomplished whatever he intended doing, Vaikundar thought of attaining Vaikundam, i.e., leaving this world and going to the world of Vaikundam.
 He prayed to Thirumal to take him back as he had accomplished his mission.
 Thirumal, too, had thought of calling his son back, and so he commanded his sages to decorate the house for his son in Vaikundam.

 Vaikundar then began contemplating on Vaikundam alone.
 As he was preparing, he instructed his Santror not to be afraid, and to live united in love.
 He gave them a white mark on their forehead.
 Then he began his journey to Vaikundam on 1126, Itabam 21, at noon.
 As he reached Vaikundam, Thirumal and Isvaran received him warmly.
 The Devas praised him for his singular, unsurpassable achievement of the tavam that he had undertaken for the sake of destroying the Kali.

-When he was received in the celestial abode, his women and children on earth interned his golden body, erected a temple and conducted celebrations regularly.
+When he was received in the celestial abode, his women and children on earth interred his golden body, erected a temple and conducted celebrations regularly.